edgebus/deployment-docker-swarm/README.md

-# HAProxy Deployment
+# Traefik Deployment

-- Upstream of this branch is https://github.com/edgebus/deployment-docker-swarm/tree/haproxy%23main
+- Upstream of this branch is https://github.com/edgebus/deployment-docker-swarm/tree/traefik%23main
 - How to use [EdgeBus Ops](https://docs.edgebus.io/ops/swarm) for Docker Swarm

 ![Diagram](docs/diagram.drawio.svg)